etho201/docker-pi-stacks/dev/unifi-controller/README.md

 - You can keep all the ports commented out (with the exception of `3478` and `8080`) and tell Traefik to route to port 8443 in the label section.

     `- "traefik.port=8443"`

-- Uncomment ports `3478` and `8080` and configure your external firewall to allow communication to/from those ports on your Unifi controller.
+> :notebook: **Note:** Uncomment ports `3478` and `8080` and configure your external firewall to allow communication to/from those ports on your Unifi controller.

 - The configuation must include this label: